 It’s never too hot to think about hunting season

-In the mean time according to the calendar we have about 60 plus days to the magic month of September when hunting season cranks back up again and it will be here much sooner than you think.
+In the mean time according to the calendar we only have a few weeks until the magic month of September when hunting season cranks back up again and it will be here much sooner than you think.